 Think about sharing your data beyond monthly reports to your stakeholders.
 Make the information as easy to understand as possible.
 While spreadsheets are useful, they rarely tell a compelling story by themselves.
 Consider using a one-page infographic highlighting the most important numbers.
 However, don't just report to the board!
 Share your data widely.
 Share with staff, volunteers, your Friends group, or your Foundation - think about sharing your data with your local paper or even on social media.
 Celebrate success (or share a need) by showing the data - this really resonates with some people.
-Consider putting together a clear and simple annual report, sometimes called a Year-in-Review.
+Consider putting together a clear and simple annual report, sometimes called a Year-in-Review, which can also be used in your required annual report to your municipality or county commissioners.
+(24-90-109.
+Powers and duties of board of trustees)